-Some organisms are entirely parthenogenic, whereas some organisms are able to produce offspring through the parthenogenesis as well as sexual reproduction.
-For example, queen honey bee can store sperms and control over the release of sperms, which fertilize her own eggs.
+Some organisms are entirely parthenogenic whereas some organisms are able to produce offspring through parthenogenesis as well as through sexual reproduction.
+For example, the queen honey bee can store sperms and has control over the release of sperms, which fertilize her own eggs.
 If sperms are released, the fertilized eggs always develop into worker female bees and other queens.
-On the other hand, if no sperms are released, unfertilized eggs are developed into male bees, known as drones.
+On the other hand, if no sperms are released, unfertilized eggs develop into male bees known as drones.
 In vertebrates, parthenogenesis occurs among certain species of lizards.

 What is Hermaphroditism?

-Hermaphroditism is another different reproduction form which can be seen among the individual organisms who have both testes and ovaries.
+Hermaphroditism is another reproduction form which can be seen among individual organisms that possess both testes and ovaries.
 The organisms with this ability are called hermaphrodites.
 Since hermaphrodites have both male and female reproductive organs, they can produce both sperms and eggs within their body.
 This strategy is extremely helpful to some organisms.
-For example, tapeworms are hermaphrodites because it is very unlikely to meet another tapeworm within the same host.
+For example, tapeworms are hermaphrodites use this method because it is very unlikely to meet another tapeworm within the same host.
 However, in many instances, reproduction requires two hermaphrodites; for example, earthworms.

-What is the difference between Parthenogenesis and Hermaphroditism?
+What is the Difference Between Parthenogenesis and Hermaphroditism?